stoplightio/elements/README.md

 ```
 The try it out default server needs to be included in your api description document for this to work.
 If it is not found it will default to the first server in the spec.

-useCustomNav is optional and can be set to true to hide stoplights default sidebar.